-When the operation is complete, a clear plastic shield and sometimes a pad will be placed over your eye.
-This is just to protect your eye for 2-3 hours while most of the anaesthetic wears off - you do not have to wear it longer than that.
-However, some patients like the reassurance of covering the eye with a shield for a few days and nights post-operatively.
+When the operation is complete, a clear plastic shield, and sometimes a pad will be placed, over your eye.
+This is just to protect your eye for 4 hours while most of the anaesthetic wears off - you do not have to wear it longer than that.
+However, some patients like the reassurance of covering the eye with a shield for the first few days and nights post-operatively.
 The local anaesthetic takes up to 24 hours to fully wear off.
-You may notice at first that your eyelid is droopy or even closed - this is normal, and recovers promptly.
-Double vision during this "waking up" process is also very common and recovers.
+You may notice at first that your eyelid is droopy or even closed, this is normal and usually recovers quickly.
+Temporary double vision during this "waking up" process is also very common, particularly with the sub-tenons anaesthetic.